If you’ve never tried to make a pineapple upside down cake, you must try this semi-homemade recipe (with a brown sugar twist)!

 Pineapple Upside Down Cake

 Pineapple Upside Down Cake definitely fits the bill for an old-fashioned, “retro recipe”, but it’s one that still has a lot of popularity today.
+Note: Rum Cake is another retro recipe that’s making a comeback!
 It’s perfect for an end of summer bash, or an anytime treat since you can easily find pineapple rings year-round.
 The maraschino cherries are just so pretty on top of the rings too, so it’s definitely a dessert that looks wonderful on display.

 This is a bit of an unusual recipe as the pineapple slices are placed on a buttery brown sugar combo so when it’s flipped back over, there are toffee-like pieces all over the cake.
 This is where the good stuff is, y’all!